-If you’re looking for opportunities to earn money while working from the comfort of your home office, there is a wide variety of remote work positions that are projected to be in high demand in 2022.
+If you’re looking for opportunities to earn money while working from the comfort of your home office, there is a wide variety of remote work positions that are projected to be in high demand during the next few years.

 - Projected annual job openings: 361,700